Pence launches Space Force, says U.S. needs to prepare for 'next battlefield'

 If it happens, the Space Force would become the sixth branch of the U.S. Armed Forces, equal to the other five, Pence said.

-The Department of Defense released a 15-page report Thursday laying out the phases of creating the new branch, which would ultimately need to be approved by Congress.
+The Department of Defense released a 15-page report Thursday laying out the phases of creating the new branch, which will ultimately need to be approved by Congress.

 The report said that the Pentagon would "usher in a new age of space technology" in order "to deter and if necessary degrade, deny, disrupt, destroy, and manipulate adversary capabilities to protect U.S. interests, assets, and way of life."